 - Open railings on visible exterior stairs will be reviewed on a case-by-case basis at the sole discretion of the Design Review Committee.
 Exterior ornamental stairs are not allowed. - Outdoor fireplaces, fire pits or similar items shall be gas fueled only to minimize the danger of fire.
-Gas units are permissible; however, it is the Owner's responsibility to ensure that all outside sources of emissions must conform to, and be permitted by, applicable federal, state and municipal environmental regulations in effect at the time of submission. - Infinity/negative-edge swimming pools and/or spas, fountains, water features, water displays, outdoor fireplaces, fire pits, permanent BBQs, wet bars, etc. are limited in height to no higher than 5' above the grade at which they are located when visible from the golf course and/or useable common open space.
-Individual variance requests may be considered by the DRC on a case-by-case basis, however, detailed design information including sketches, cut-sheets, photographs, etc. must accompany an Owner's request for variance and shall be submitted as part of the design review process with the DRC.
+Gas units are permissible; however, it is the Owner's responsibility to ensure that all outside sources of emissions must conform to, and be permitted by, applicable federal, state and municipal environmental regulations in effect at the time of submission. - Infinity/negative-edge swimming pools and/or spas, fountains, water features, water displays, outdoor fireplaces, fire pits, permanent BBQs, wet bars, etc. are limited in height to no higher than 5' above the grade at which they are located when visible from the golf course and/or common open space.
+If not visible, individual variance requests may be considered by the DRC on a case-by-case basis, however, detailed design information including sketches, cut-sheets, photographs, etc. must accompany an Owner's request for variance and shall be submitted as part of the design review process with the DRC.

 - 3.4.13.n Materials: Due to climatic extremes, the use of wood as an exterior material should be carefully considered.
-The use of wood on exterior walls as the primary material is prohibited.
+The use of wood on exterior walls as an accent is a highmaintenance item, and is prohibited as the primary exterior material.
 All exposed wood beams, fascias, columns, trellises, etc., should be of glulam construction.
 Expression of wood trim is generally used in lintels, porches, trellises, outlookers, and rafter tails. - Plaster finishes with a hand-troweled finish or lightsand float finish is encouraged.
 Spanish Lace and other heavy textures are discouraged. - Patinaed copper gutters and hidden down spouts are permitted and encouraged. - 3.4.13.0 Exterior Storage: Exterior storage shall only be permitted in the Side Yard if attached to primary structure or in the Rear Yard of any Lot or Parcel if in a totally enclosed Building or opaque screened area.
-Storage sheds are not allowed along the golf course, common open space and hillside areas.
-Storage structures can be approved by the DRC on a case-by-case basis.
+Storage structures are not allowed along the golf course, common open space and hillside areas.